I’m really looking forward to the next round of performance reviews – said no manager, ever.

 5. Don’t dodge the difficult stuff

 If an individual’s performance has been under par, it’s important not to brush it under the carpet.
-But if you are planning on giving negative feedback, make sure you prepare thoroughly in advance.
+But if you are planning on giving negative feedback, make sure you prepare thoroughly in advance, and be mindful that we’re not working under normal circumstances at the moment.
 Be ready with some specific examples, so that there is no room for confusion and the employee is absolutely clear about what’s gone wrong and how you are going to support them to improve.
-If you have an HR software system, this will help you make sure that any actions that are agreed are recorded in a central place where both parties can access them.
+If you have an HR system, this will help you make sure that any actions that are agreed are recorded in a central place where both parties can access them.
 Do give people a chance, however, to add their perspective.
 People generally want to do a good job and please their manager and if someone’s work is not up to scratch there may turn out to be an underlying reason you weren’t aware of.